weican/open-movies-information-backend/README.md

 - [JWT](https://jwt.io/) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.

 # Features
-- Displaying movies information and interactive visualization on charts
 - Automatic copying data and extracting from TMDb server into the host database by RESTful API
 - Using JSON Web Token(JWT) with Spring Security for the authorized users to update the latest movies information
-- Providing RESTful API for endpoints
+- Providing movies information and user details by RESTful API

 # Declaration and Licence
 This project is maintained by Wales Chang and under MIT license, and the repository is hosted for the demonstration purpose.